Archit743/Edge-HAR-A-Real-Time-Federated-Learning-Activity-Recognition-System/startup.md

-# FedSense Demo Startup Guide
+# Edge-HAR Demo Startup Guide

 Follow these steps exactly to run the flawless showcase.